PensionBee/ddd-workshop/README.md

 };
 ```

 That's a lot to unpack but let's keep powering through for now.
-There's a more complete example a little further on.

 ### Events

-Events capture information about state changes in our system or change attempts which failed due to business rule violations.
+Events are first-class citizens in our system.
+They capture information about state changes or state change attempts which failed due to business rule violations.

-We can generalise an event like so:
+We can generalise an **Event** like so:

 ```ts
 type Event = {